SuzukaDev/vscode-godot-project-breakdown/README.md

 Most options are self explanatory with its setting's description.
 But **some** of them:

 ### `godotProjectBreakdown.file.order`
 This is one of the most important settings.
 Is a `string` that specifies the data to show and the order.
-Its default value is `fp ne svm`
+Its default value is `f# p ne svm`

 >Each character stands for a data in file: